Aydin-ab/ray-aydin/doc/source/serve/multi-app.md

 > 2023-04-04 11:00:09,012 SUCC scripts.py:393 -- Submitted deploy config successfully.
 ```

 The `serve run` command blocks the terminal, which allows logs from Serve to stream to the console.
 This helps you test and debug your applications easily.
-If you want to change your code, you can hit Ctrl-C to interrupt the command and shutdown Serve and all its applications, then rerun `serve run`.
+If you want to change your code, you can hit CTRL-C to interrupt the command and shutdown Serve and all its applications, then rerun `serve run`.

 :::{note}
 `serve run` only supports running multi-application config files.
 If you want to run applications by directly passing in an import path, `serve run` can only run one application import path at a time.